BuGlessRB/mutexlight/README.md

   Returns a promise that resolves once the mutex lock has been acquired.
-  The promise resolves to a release function which needs to be called as soon as the mutex lock needs to be released (acquired locks that are not explicitly released will stay stuck in locked state indefinately).
+  The promise resolves to a release function which needs to be called as soon as the mutex lock needs to be released (acquired locks that are not explicitly released will stay stuck in locked state indefinitely).
   If `trylock` is true, the promise will resolve to zero immediately if the mutex lock has already been acquired.